Soprano Lorna Haywood

 BD: Are there any versions that are Handel’s version?

-LH: Well, they can say they are Handel’s version, but nobody knows anymore.
+LH: They can say they are Handel’s version, but nobody knows anymore.
 There are so many autograph copies.
-Theodora is the one in question where actually there are so many versions with so many cuts and so many revisions, that it’s difficult to know what the original was.
+Theodora is the one in question in which there are so many versions with so many cuts and so many revisions, that it’s difficult to know what the original was.

 BD: Cuts are one thing because you just leave something out, but revisions where they re-orchestrate or re-order things is another matter.